St George Rotunda

 What Lies Beneath the Church

 Experts believe this church was once a martyrion.
-A martyrion is a building that honors a Christian martyr.
+A martyrion is a building that honours a Christian martyr.

 Under the church, archaeologists found a hypocaust system.
-This Roman invention was used to heat floors with warm air.
+Romans used this invention to heat floors with warm air.
 It was common in Roman baths but rare in religious sites.
 The Rotunda’s hypocaust is higher than normal, raising many questions.

 Some believe this special design had a deeper religious purpose.
 Whatever the reason, it adds mystery to this beautiful building.
 You can explore similar wonders with our daily Ephesus tours.